jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Avoid using lots of bright colours on the website
 * Use simple, soft colours and colour combinations for the background, logo, images and text across the website.
 Autistic users prefer low-contrast colour schemes.
-* Bright contrasting colours are commonly known to ## visually overstimulating.
-64% of survey respondents agreed that they got distracted ## bright colours.
+* Bright contrasting colours are commonly known to be visually overstimulating.
+64% of survey respondents agreed that they got distracted by bright colours.
 69% of respondents find bright images distracting.
 (See also Guideline 3.2.)

 ### Allow users to customise the background & text colours